HaylzRandom/mini-js-projects/projects/quiz-app/README.md

-# 3D Background Boxes
+# Quiz App

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will ask user questions and give them their result at the end

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that will display questions and once completed display the result at the end

 ## Tech Stack